jelic98/c_compiler/README.md

 ```
 where X is chosen from [1-10]

-2. Generated code and AST are storen in _out_ directory
+2. Generated code and AST are stored in _out_ directory

 ## Future work